kartikay3813/kartikay3813/README.md

 - 👋 Hi, I’m @kartikay3813
-- 👀 I’m interested in ...
-Travelling
+- 👀 I’m interested in Learning new technologies
-- 🌱 I’m currently learning ...Dev0ps
+- 🌱 I’m currently working as Dev0ps Eng.
 - 💞️ I’m looking to collaborate on ...Multinational company
 - 📫 How to reach me ...9758958297